pstolarz/OneWireNg/README.md

 Parasite powered slaves are less stable (more error prone) than regularly powered devices.
 If possible, try to avoid parasitically powered setups.
-However, if parasitic powering is unavoidable prefer to use the second variant with switching transistor in favor of the first one - it's characterized by much better stability.
+However, if parasitic powering is unavoidable prefer to use the second mode (with switching transistor) in favor of the first one - it seems to be more stable for some platforms (e.g. AVR).

 ## Architecture details